Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 ```

-Queries are for performing viewing key or permit queries and viewing the results.
+The second section, queries, are for performing viewing key or permit queries, and then viewing the results.
 These are not account-specific, as contracts cannot verify the caller for queries securely (otherwise there may not be a need for viewing keys in the first place).
 The query section represents “any” party who wishes to send a query message.

 To perform a viewing key query, enter one of the four public addresses in the first field (e.g., `secret1ap26qrlp8mcq2pg6r47w43l0y8zkqm8a450s03`) and the viewing key that you created earlier for that specific account.
 When you click one of the buttons “VK Query: All Info” or “VK Query: Am I Richest”, you will see the result of your query appear at the box at the bottom of the app.
-Any viewing key will work for both query messages.
+Viewing keys will work for both query messages.

-To perform a permit query, enter the index of the permit you created (e.g., `1` or `2`) and click either "Permit Query" button.
+To perform a permit query, enter the index of the permit you created (e.g. try inputting `1` or `2`) and click either of the two "Permit Query" buttons.
 If the permit has the correct permission for the query type, you will see the result at the bottom box.
 If the permission is wrong, there will be an error.
 As you can see, standard implementations for permits allow more fine-grained access control.
 Note that you also don’t need to enter the address of the account you wish to query because the permit itself already contains the public address of the signer.

 > **Is it possible to improve the user experience by allowing more than one round?**
 > Yes, it is possible.
 If you are interested, you can improve the contract such that after taking two inputs, another round begins.
 You can even allow multiple rounds to run concurrently.
-Doing this does not increase or decrease the severity of the vulnerability described above.
-It is not difficult to implement these changes; although it requires more lines of code.
+Doing this does not increase or decrease the severity of the vulnerability described earlier.
+It is not difficult to implement these changes; it just requires more lines of code.
 It is not required for our purposes though, as we can easily instantiate new contracts each time we wish to start a new round.

 > **Additional exercise: revoking permits**
 >
 > Notice that we do not have a revoke permit functionality in this Secret Box.
 A bonus exercise is to implement this functionality in this contract.
-We describe the steps on how to do this in our viewing key and permit pathway.
+We describe the steps on how to do this in our [viewing keys and permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).

 Congratulations on completing this tutorial!